-What Is the Definition of a Wholesaler?
+What Is a Wholesaler?

+A wholesaler is a company or person that buys products in bulk from manufacturers and sells them to retailers.
 Whether you want to sell online or from a retail storefront, if you're not manufacturing products yourself, you have to get products to sell from another source.
 While you might be able to buy directly from a manufacturer, you'll most likely buy from a wholesaler.

-What is a Wholesaler?
+What Is a Wholesaler?

 A wholesaler is essentially a middleman between a manufacturer and a retail establishment.
 Wholesalers obtain large quantities of products at a lower price and sell them to retailers or other businesses, which sell them from their e-commerce sites or storefronts, usually to end consumers.

-How Wholesalers Make Money
+How Wholesalers Work